dominikoso/intiveBackend-1/README.md

 ### Prerequisites

-Things you need to build and run this application
+Things you will need to build, run and test this application

 ```
 Gradle, Java, cURL